richardatval/www.yesproject.org/index.md

 <section class="band" id="projects">
 <div class="container teasers-container">
 {% include teaser.html title="What we do" img="/img/thumbnails/outdoors.jpg"  text="We support local young people to overcome challenges that prevent them from finding a job or seeking further education. " url="/what-we-do" buttontext="Learn more" url="/what-we-do" %}
-{% include teaser.html title="What you can do" img="/img/thumbnails/specialist-support.jpg"  text="We provide mentoring and specialist support services to help you overcome barriers that are preventing you from getting a job." url="/what-you-can-do" buttontext="Learn more" url="/who-we-are" %}
+{% include teaser.html title="What you can do" img="/img/thumbnails/specialist-support.jpg"  text="You can achieve qualifications, learn new skills and prepare for work by enrolling on one of many courses from digital media and arts to work-placements and business start-up." url="/what-you-can-do" buttontext="Learn more" url="/who-you-can-do" %}
 {% include teaser.html title="Get started" img="/img/thumbnails/computers.jpg"  text="Join the YES Project and a mentor will support you to learn new skills, get a qualification or find a job." url="/get-started" buttontext="Learn more" url="/who-we-are" %}
 </div>
 </section>